-A recent JDD podcast featuring Dr. Adam Friedman and mental health expert Dr. Sherry Pagoto has provided us with new ways to approach this discussion.
+A recent JDD dermatology podcast featuring Dr. Adam Friedman and mental health expert Dr. Sherry Pagoto has provided us with new ways to approach this discussion.
 In the podcast, Dr. Pagoto and Dr. Friedman provide an excellent opportunity to learn from another specialty about how we can better care for our patients.
-You can hear the podcast for yourself here.
+You can hear the dermatology podcast for yourself here.

 This review will provide an overview, including:

 - Why patients partake in risky and/or unhealthy behaviors

 - Strategies leading to effective clinician-patient dialogues that can better motivate patients to integrate regular use of sunscreens/sun protection in their skin care regimen